bcostaaa01/bcostaaa01/README.md

 <img style="height: 160px" src="https://media.tenor.com/O9cMdj1wkgAAAAAC/mickey-mouse-wave.gif" />

-- 🔭 I’m currently working on frontend and backend projects, and a Raspberry Pi with Norns for creative music explorations 🔮
+- 🔭 I’m currently working on frontend and backend projects, data science, and a Raspberry Pi with Norns for creative music explorations 🔮
 - 🌱 I’m currently learning new things everyday...
 - 👯 I’m looking to collaborate on projects that have an impact...
 - 💬 Ask me about music, food, coffee, F1...